Chinese Hackers Charged In Alleged Cyber-Theft Of 145 Million Americans' Data

 "Unfortunately, the Equifax hack fits a disturbing and unacceptable pattern of state-sponsored computer intrusions and thefts by China and its citizens that have targeted personally identifiable information, trade secrets and other confidential information."

+Equifax, which is based in Atlanta, compiles information on millions of Americans as part of the loan and finance system.
+Last year, it agreed to pay up to $700 million in fines and monetary relief to consumers.

-The four men who have been charged allegedly are members of the 54th Research Institute of the People's Liberation Army.
+The four men who have been charged are members of the 54th Research Institute of the People's Liberation Army, according to the indictment.

-They're the latest Chinese or China-linked defendants in a string of Justice Department prosecutions, part of what Barr and other officials call a huge wave of espionage activity, including economic, directed at the United States.
+The charges announced on Monday are the latest against Chinese or China-linked defendants in a string of Justice Department prosecutions, part of what Barr and other officials call a huge wave of espionage activity, including economic, directed at the United States.

 Equifax CEO Mark Begor said in a statement on Monday that his company has tried to keep pace with cybersecurity but the sophistication of threats like that posed by China would test any company or other target.